vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 #### Controlled Vocabulary

-You are advised to use a ‘controlled’ vocabulary when you collaborate with others or when you regularly do the same type of research, A ‘controlled’ vocabulary uses predefined and authorised terms.
+You are advised to use a 'controlled' vocabulary when you collaborate with others or when you regularly do the same type of research, A 'controlled' vocabulary uses predefined and authorised terms.
 This avoids that the same concept is given different names and ensures consistency.
 Hence it makes it easier to find and understand data.

 Without you knowing, you may already use a generally accepted controlled vocabulary, for instance: